An Idea for a Cloud Exchange Book Grows

 In any case, the range of topics that needed coverage and the ever-changing nature of Office 365 meant that more authors were needed, so I signed up Michael Van Horenbeeck and Paul Cunningham, with Jeff Guillet as the Technical Editor, and we launched into the new project in December 2014.

 By April 2015, we had a book and approached Microsoft to ask whether they’d like to launch it at their new Ignite conference in Chicago the following month.
 Microsoft agreed, and also agreed to publish some paper copies of the book.
 That was quite a project because a professional editor had to transfer our Word documents into Adobe Indesign to create the PostScript files for a printer.
 But it all worked and 500 copies of “Office 365 for Exchange Professionals” appeared at Ignite 2015.
-Perry Clarke of Microsoft is holding one of the printed copies in the picture below.
+Perry Clarke of Microsoft, the technical brain behind many of the innovations inside Office 365, is holding one of the printed copies in Figure 1.

 The Desire to Update